bhosalems/bhosalems.github.io/_posts/2022-08-20-SoccerNet-Player-Re-identification.markdown

 After that, in top right you have reference frames named as replay frames; notice the small temporal distance between action and replay frames.
 In the lower-left part of the image, 18 bounding boxes are captured, each will be used as (possible) query image, and all the 37 bounding boxes captured from the reference images will form a gallery, shown in the lower right part.
-In some cases, such as the bottom-most image of referee in the queries doesn't have any matching image in the gallery set, then it will be moved to gallery set to create a distraction.
+In some cases, such as the bottom-most image of a referee in the queries doesn't have any matching image in the gallery set, then it will be moved to gallery set to create a distraction.
 Having taken a look at some images in the dataset, take a minute to think about the challenges I mentioned in the dataset such as difference in background, resolution and size.

-An anchor image is taken from action frames; positive images and negative images are taken from reference frames/gallery set.
+So in summary, an anchor image is taken from action frames; positive images and negative images are taken from reference frames/gallery set.
-You are given an anchor image, your model needs to find the Positive Image from the Reference Images.
+You are given an anchor image, your model needs to find the Positive image from the Reference images.
 With above description you could also formulate the problem of re-identification in terms of image retrieval based on metric learning.
+I will talk more about metric learning in later sections.

 #### **State-of-the-Art methods of Re-identification**
 Current methods of player re-identification mainly focus on two ways - one is to get high quality discriminative features